-General and administrative costs totaled \$1,144,421 for Q1 2019 compared to \$794,605 for the comparable period in 2018.
-This increase included increased use of investor and public relations services, non-cash stock compensation relating to renewed vesting and repricing of stock options, and employee costs relating to the hire of a chief commercial officer with related travel for business development.
+General and administrative expenses increased 53% and 49% in the current three- and six-month periods, respectively, compared to the corresponding periods in the prior year.
+This increase included legal fees for fundraising, increased use of investor and public relations services, non-cash stock compensation relating to renewed vesting and repricing of stock options, and employee costs relating to the hire of a chief commercial officer with related travel for business development.